Celeo/zdv-training-scheduler/README.md

 - [TypeScript](https://www.typescriptlang.org/)
 - [Node](https://nodejs.org/en)

 This is first and foremost an Astro project, allowing the site to utilize [SSR](https://docs.astro.build/en/guides/server-side-rendering/) to build a [MPA](https://docs.astro.build/en/concepts/why-astro/#server-first) site (rather than SPA from just React) with backend included.
 React is used for client-side functionality.
 Prisma and SQLite provide storage.
-OAuth with ZDV's OAuth provides authentication and authorization.
-Once [Bun](https://bun.sh/) in Astro stabilizes, this project will likely it in over Node.
+OAuth via ZDV provides authentication and authorization.
+Once [Bun](https://bun.sh/) in Astro stabilizes, this project will likely uptake it to replace Node.

 ## Building